John Tyndall: Early years and education

 In 1847, Tyndall opted to become a mathematics and surveying teacher at Queenwood College, a boarding school in Hampshire.
 Recalling this decision later, he wrote: "the desire to grow intellectually did not forsake me; and, when railway work slackened, I accepted in 1847 a post as master in Queenwood College."
 Another recently arrived young teacher at Queenwood was Edward Frankland, who had previously worked as a chemical laboratory assistant for the British Geological Survey.
 Frankland and Tyndall became good friends.
 On the strength of Frankland's prior knowledge, they decided to go to Germany to further their education in science.
-Among other things, Frankland knew that certain German universities were ahead of any in Britain in experimental chemistry and physics.
-(British universities were still focused on classics and mathematics and not laboratory science.)
+Among other things, Frankland knew that while British universities were still focused on classics and mathematics and not laboratory science, certain German universities were ahead of any in Britain in experimental chemistry and physics.
 The pair moved to Germany in summer 1848 and enrolled at the University of Marburg, attracted by the reputation of Robert Bunsen as a teacher.
 Tyndall studied under Bunsen for two years.
 Perhaps more influential for Tyndall at Marburg was Professor Hermann Knoblauch, with whom Tyndall maintained communications by letter for many years afterwards.
 Tyndall's Marburg dissertation was a mathematical analysis of screw surfaces in 1850 (under Friedrich Ludwig Stegmann).
 Tyndall stayed in Germany for a further year doing research on magnetism with Knoblauch, including some months' visit at the Berlin laboratory of Knoblauch's main teacher, Heinrich Gustav Magnus.
 It is clear today that Bunsen and Magnus were among the very best experimental science instructors of the era.
 Thus, when Tyndall returned to live in England in summer 1851, he probably had as good an education in experimental science as anyone in England.